Weather-Predictor-ML/Weather-Predictor/README.md

  * Connected to the page
  * Parsed through to find the table tags
  * Printed the raw table data without processing
+ * Got the raw Data

 ## To be Done
- * Parsed through to get only the table we need
  * Process the data